The stately manor, the beautiful and tranquil surroundings provide the perfect setting for weddings, parties and company events.

 Salmon fishing at Boen has been described from the early 1500s and was the property of the king.
 On the behalf of the state, the king transferred the rights to the salmon fishing and the farm on a fixed term lease to some of his most prominent officials in return for the fish.
 The Hegermann family owned Boen for several generations.
 British lords leased the fishing rights from the family in the early 1900s and fairy-tale catches were recorded.

-The kitchen at Boen Gård is renowned, and has world champion in culinary art, Charles Tjessem, at the helm.
-Charles' philosophy is founded on classic French cuisine.
-He also focuses on simplicity and innovation and ensuring that the ingredients taste the way they should.
-Sustainability, the environment and local ingredients are also watchwords for Charles.
+The kitchen at Boen Gård is renowned.
+Their philosophy is founded on classic French cuisine.
+They also focuses on sustainability, the environment and local ingredients and ensuring that the ingredients taste the way they should.

 Two distinctive two-bedroom apartments are also available for salmon fishermen and people staying at Boen Gård for events.
 The apartments have kitchens and cooking facilities, and emphasis has been placed on recreating a style and atmosphere that is in keeping with the time when these were once servant wings.
 You'll sleep soundly at Boen Gård and wake to the sound of Tovdalselva.
 The old windows afford views of the gazebo which dates from 1680, or straight down to the salmon river.